 Founder & President

-Daphne Rowe, Founder and President of Pembroke Philanthropy Advisors, has worked in philanthropy since 1981.
-She earned a master’s degree in public policy from University of Pennsylvania’s Fels Institute of Government, and holds a B.A. in philosophy from the University of Pennsylvania.
-In the early 90’s, she managed a multi-million dollar youth development initiative in Philadelphia for the William Penn Foundation.
-She then became a program officer at the Philadelphia Foundation and was subsequently named its very first director of donor services.
+Daphne Rowe founded Pembroke Philanthropy Advisors in 2004.
+Prior to founding the firm, Daphne managed a multi-million dollar youth development initiative for the William Penn Foundation, became a program officer at the Philadelphia Foundation, and was subsequently named its first director of donor services.

-Prior to founding Pembroke Philanthropy Advisors, Daphne served as program officer for the 1957 Charity Foundation, a private family foundation.
-She previously served as trustee and chair for the Valentine Foundation and was a founding member of the Valentine Foundation’s Visionary Leadership Fund, an endowment dedicated to strengthening the organizations that improve the lives of women and girls in the Greater Philadelphia region.
-She additionally served as executive director of SEI Investments’ donor advised fund, The SEI Giving Fund™.
+Daphne served as a program officer for a private family foundation, and was trustee and chair of the Valentine Foundation.
+She was a founding member of the Valentine Foundation’s Visionary Leadership Fund, an endowment dedicated to strengthening organizations that improve opportunities for women and girls in the greater Philadelphia region.
+She also served as executive director of SEI Investment’s donor advised fund, The SEI Giving Fund.